Airbags are one of the most important safety features of your car and one should always ensure that they are in fully working condition.

 Reconnect the Battery

 After the clamp is removed, wait for at least five seconds then reconnect the negative terminal.
 This simple process resets all the sensors in your car and you will most likely see that the airbag light has stopped flashing.

-Replacing a failing airbag sensor can be a very sensitive business and that is why you need to get a little into practice after exercising a few things before getting started on this.
-Also, it’s highly recommended to follow the manufacturer’s service manual on this before getting started to know how the design of your vehicle would allow you to replace it.
+Replacing a failing airbag sensor can be a very sensitive business and that is why you need to have a little into practice after exercising a few things before getting started on this.
+Also, it’s highly recommended to follow the manufacturer’s service manual on this before getting started to find out how the design of your vehicle will allow you to replace it.
 Here are a few steps that you should consider while replacing a bad airbag sensor.

-- Located the bad airbag sensor by referring to the service manual
+- Locating the bad airbag sensor by referring to the service manual

 - Keep the engine off

 - Retrieve all the things you would need for a replacement.

 - Disconnect the battery completely to prevent the airbag inflation accidentally

 - After disconnecting the battery or any other power source, wait for at least 3 minutes before starting and preferably a little longer.

 - If you really need to test the sensor, use the digital multimeter only.
 The current output should be under 10 mA for a proper airbag sensor in most cases.
 Refer to the service manual in case it’s different.